From Bangkit to Developing Own Startup “KerjaGo”

 Kaenova’s Preparation in Joining Bangkit

 After patiently waiting for three years, he had finally met the requirements to apply.
 The result?
-He was so thrilled that he got accepted from among 64,000 applicants in Bangkit 2021.
+He was so thrilled that he got accepted among 64,000 applicants in Bangkit 2021.

 “Joining Bangkit gives me a bunch of opportunities to expand my knowledge.
 It also gives me the motivation to be one step ahead of the others.”